pwmt/zathura/doc/man/zathurarc.5.rst

 filemonitor
 ^^^^^^^^^^^
-Defines the filemonitor backend.
-Possible values are "glib" and "signal" (if signal handling is supported).
+Defines the file monitor backend used to check for changes in files.
+Possible values are "glib", "signal" (if signal handling is supported), and "noop".
+The "noop" file monitor does not trigger reloads.

 * Value type: String
 * Default value: glib